X-Sharp/XSharpPublic/README.md

 Apart from the compiler this repository also has the source to:
 - Documentation

+The source code for the Runtime, VsIntegration and tools is on https://github.com/X-Sharp/XSharpPublic/

 The Roslyn folder contains (modified) source from Roslyn The XSharp folder contains our own source for the compiler, documentation  and other components